bolt/docs/source/content.md

 </pre>
   - `imagelist`: A field to create a list of images.
 Useful for slideshows and imagesliders.
-  - `file`: Simple image upload/select field.
+  - `file`: Simple file upload/select field.
     If you use the file or filelist type make sure that you also set `extensions` and that the global setting for `accept_file_types` in the main `config.yml` includes the correct extensions